-#2: Keep your dirty laundry in a cloth bag, the sweaty toxic mess will stink less there than in a plastic bag + it’s reusable and more sustainable too.
+Keep your dirty laundry in a cloth bag, the sweaty toxic mess will stink less there than in a plastic bag + it’s reusable and more sustainable too.

-#3: Bring baking soda.
+Always bring baking soda.
 For everything!
 If your shoes smell horrible and you don’t want to unleash chemical warfare on your hostel roomies, put a bit of baking soda in them over night.
 Also works great as a face scrub or a mouthwash in a pinch, a treatment for heartburn (drink a teaspoon dissolved in water), emergency relief for insect bites or sunburns (just add water, make a paste and apply) and can be used to clean practically anything, including food containers (why pack food containers at all? here).
 A little goes a long way, so I usually bring only a small package.

 If you bring only one thing from this list, then bring laundry soap.
 If you’re travelling light, you’ll have to do your laundry quite often and you won’t always have access to a washing machine (or the time and the will to use it).
 It’s quite quick and easy to do your laundry in the sink if you bring along some detergent, which is probably one of the oldest backpacking hacks around – I learned it from my mother.
-Personally I prefer to bring laundry soap bars instead of liquid detergents, as they can’t spill inside your luggage and will last longer.
+Personally I prefer to bring laundry soap bars instead of liquid detergents, as they can’t spill inside your luggage, take less space and will last longer.
 You can store them in metal tins or waterproof cloth bags like the one in the photo below – I bought mine here.